FlyingG0rilla/FlyingG0rilla/README.md

 I´m a computer science student at HKA, interested in cybersecurity and software development.
 Also working as a hobby game dev using Unity-Engine and SDL2/OpenGL.

-## Skills and Technolegies:
+## 🛠️ Skills and Technolegies:
 - **Languages:** C#, Java, C/C++, SQL, Kotlin
 - **Tools:** Eclipse, Visual Studio/Visual Studion Code, CLion, Git

-## Current Projects:
+## 🚀 Current Projects:
 - **Arcade Game:**
- -Currently working on an arcade game in c++ with SDL2 and ChatGPT-5 as part of a college project.
+ - Currently working on an arcade game in c++ with SDL2 and ChatGPT-5 as part of a college project.
 The goal of the project is to learn and document software development    with advanced language models and gain a deeper understanding of their strengths and limitations.

 - **Tower Defence Game:**
   - Developing a tower defense game in C# with Unity as a personal project, trying to create a relaxing and strategic experiance inspired by *Clash of Clans* and *Bad        North*.

-## Past Projects:
+## 📂 Past Projects:
 - **Pixel Invaders**
    - A simple and primitive remake of the popular arcade game *SpaceInvaders* made in Java with eclipse as part of a school assigment